Audition

 Alert: Critical Nutcracker communication takes place regularly via email.
 Frequently check your Junk folder (Gmail users check your Promotions folder, too!).
 If you register for auditions and do not start receiving weekly emails when the season begins, let us know.

-Note: if you’ve unsubscribed from our e-newsletter before, then you must rejoin through this link: http://eepurl.com/g9iOvj.
+Note: If you’ve unsubscribed from our e-newsletter before, then you must rejoin through this link: http://eepurl.com/g9iOvj.

-(NOTE: You will receive an immediate email confirmation if the form is submitted successfully.
+(Confirmation: You will receive an immediate email confirmation if the form is submitted successfully.
 If you do not receive a confirmation, please try again.
 Sometimes forms do not go through when using a phone, so you might try on a computer if that is the case.)